 Lightwater Valley Attractions Ltd, North Stainley, Ripon, North Yorkshire HG4 3HT.
 Call us on 01765 635321 or email us on [email protected]

-Children under the age of 14 MUST be accompanied by an adult.
+Children under the age of 14 MUST be accompanied by an adult (18 years or over).

 For safety reasons we do not allow children under 14 years of age to come into the theme park unaccompanied, proof of age may be requested at the admissions booth.
 Please do not drop children under 14 years of age off unaccompanied at the admissions booths as entry may be refused.